alphagov/govuk-rfcs/rfc-023-putting-detailed-guides-paths-under-guidance.md

   1. Panopticon migration to reslug all detailed guides and avoid creating duplicates
   2.

-Republish - run [rake task](https://github.com/alphagov/whitehall/blob/master/lib/tasks/panopticon.rake#L24)&nbsp;to republish the content items of existing detailed guides.
+Republish - run [panopticon::register\_guidance rake task](https://github.com/alphagov/whitehall/blob/master/lib/tasks/panopticon.rake#L24)&nbsp;to republish the content items of existing detailed guides.
 Because of 1.b, we expect this republish to add another slug under the new url guidance/existing-detailed-guide-slug

   3.